 Blond sphagnum peat, compost, coconut coir, perlite, and a blend of organic and mineral amendments.
-Recommended for cell-tray seedlings.
+Recommended for cell-tray seedlings, but not for soil-blocking.
 Warms more quickly and drains better than Fort Vee, but might need additional fertilizing prior to transplanting (try top-dressing with Compost Plus).
 MOFGA

 Please Note!
 Totes are shipped from Vermont (we do not stock them at our warehouse) and the actual weight is about 1500 lbs.
 If you do not have a forklift or loading dock to handle the delivery, you may pick the tote up at our warehouse but regular freight charges will still apply.
 Or, you may request a lift gate to unload the tote at your location for an additional $75.

 8374 Vermont Compost Fort Light™ Potting Soil

 Log in to start or resume an order